Eschatologue/CM_wiki/docs/character-creation/feat/feat-starting.md

 # Starting Feats

-The feats listed below are available on 1st-level
+The feats listed below are available on 1st-level and usually given for free by racial feature.

 ## Feat Descriptions